pablovegan/Python-tips-tools/README.md

 Quoting [Documenting Python Code: A Complete Guide](https://realpython.com/documenting-python-code/):
 > When you write code, you write it for two primary audiences: your users and your developers (including yourself).
 Both audiences are equally important.
 If you’re like me, you’ve probably opened up old codebases and wondered to yourself, “What in the world was I thinking?”
 If you’re having a problem reading your own code, imagine what your users or other developers are experiencing when they’re trying to use or contribute to your code.

+Probably, at some point in your life, you had to go through —or even worse, work on— some awful code, so you are hopefully convinced of the necessity of writing clean and well explained code.

 There are two ways to explain your code: comments and documenting.
 Comments can be found inside the raw code files and their target audience are developers of the Python code.
 They can explain a tricky step in an algorithm or a bug fix.
+Ideally, functions should be readable and require few to no inline comments explaining what the function does.

 Documenting code is describing its use and functionality to your users.
 While it may be helpful in the development process, the main intended audience is the users.
 Documentation can be found in a website or inside the code as strings, also known as **docstrings**.

 Docstrings should always be added to your modules, classes and functions.
 The idea when coding is to make simple functions with just one purpose and document them clearly: summarize the function; indicate its arguments, return values and exceptions raised; add notes, examples and references.
-Ideally, functions should be readable and require few to no inline comments explaining what the function does.
 Remember that we learn better from the concrete, so adding examples to your documentation is always a good idea:

 ```python
 """